 What Causes Sciatica?

 The pressure or pinching on the sciatic nerve can be caused by a low back condition, such as a herniated disc, degenerative disc disease, or spinal stenosis.

 Sciatica can feel like electricity running down your leg, and it can also cause a tingling sensation and numbness.
-But besides the pain, there are many other symptoms of sciatica: Read about them in our symptoms of sciatica article.
-You'll discover that not everyone who has sciatica will have exactly the same symptoms.
+But besides the pain, there are many other symptoms of sciatica and not everyone who has sciatica will have exactly the same symptoms.

 To help diagnose sciatica, your doctor will ask you several questions about your symptoms.
 He or she will want to know things such as when your pain started and if anything reduces your pain or makes it worse.

 Your doctor will also perform physical and neurological exams and may order some imaging tests, such as an x-ray or a computed tomography (CT) scan, to confirm a sciatica diagnosis.
 But your doctor will let you know what specific exams and tests you'll need.
 Learn more about what exams and tests are used to diagnose sciatica in our exams and tests for sciatica article.

 Watch a video on sciatica exercises, and learn 3 stretches that can help with the inflammation and pain of the sciatic nerve.

 In many people, non-surgical treatments will help address the inflammation of the sciatic nerve.
 But if non-surgical treatments haven't worked for you, then your doctor may suggest you consider surgery for sciatica.
 He or she will let you know if you're a candidate for sciatica surgery.